gvwilson/fiction/in-heck/index.md

-the Prosecutors preferred things that were dense, rectangular, and would keep for several days, which meant pemmican and seed bars.
+the Prosecutors preferred things that were dense, rectangular, and would keep for several days, which meant pemmican, dried fruit, and seed bars.
 "And coffee—make sure they have coffee,"
-Gumption heard the rabbit tell Meribeth, who seemed to be in charge of provisions.
+Gumption heard the rabbit tell Meribeth, who grunted as she rearranged the provisions for the umpteenth time.

 Batteries:
 Bee Six Vee had a complete spare set.